 Humbugs.
 Colored like the British flag.
 I have no idea how “traditional” these are nor if they’re any good…nor even what the Brits call tutti frutti…but for a couple of bucks I want to give them a try.
 I was so taken by the candy itself that I didn’t read the back – but look what my wife noticed on the back label:

 “May have an adverse effect on activity and attention in children.” 😀 Oh, those crazy Europeans and their warnings.
 What?
 Sugar can hype up kids?!
 That’s crazy talk!
-I do wish it was natural flavor (flavour) from the tutti frutti fish, though.
-These next ones were actually just in their standard display towards checkout, but I couldn’t resist the lure of the gingerbread.
+I do wish it was natural flavor (flavour) from the tutti frutti fish, though. (these are super tasty and I wish I had more) These next ones were actually just in their standard display towards checkout, but I couldn’t resist the lure of the gingerbread.
 Like gingerbread m&ms…not “gingerbread flavored”, but actual gingerbread.
-We’ll see.
+We’ll see. (they live up to the billing, they’re so-so)

 Finally, being a penguin freak, despite being milk chocolate, these were a no-brainer for $2: